gpeden/slack-bot-lex-lambda/README.md

 $ make deploy
 ```

-The function will be deployed to `us-east-1` virginia which is currently the only region which supports Lex.
+The function will be deployed to `us-east-1` virginia.
+See [AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for regions that currently support lex.